rcrews/docs-website/HDPDocuments/HDP3/HDP-3.0.0/data-access.md

     description: >-
       Describes how to launch Hive, execute Hive commands, and issue Hive queries from Beeline
-  - title: Using Apache HiveQL
+  - title: Using Apache Hive
     url: using-hiveql/index.html
     description: >-
-      Covers how to use Hive 3 revised semantics for querying flat and transactional data using the SQL-like, Hive Query Language
+      Covers how to use Hive 3 revised semantics for querying flat and transactional data using SQL
   - title: Managing Apache Hive
     url: managing-hive/index.html
     description: >-